Precious Blood Ministry of Reconciliation

 Our spirituality calls us to respond to the cry of the blood in the world.
 We do so by confronting issues of racism, the death penalty, poverty and criminal justice reform.

-Sr. Mumbi works for Jesuit Refugee Service, where she evaluates conflict among African migrants and begins the reconciliation process.
+Sr. Mumbi is the president of Friends in Solidarity, whose works to build partnership with the Church of South Sudan and the South Sudanese people.
 Sr. Jeanette, along with others, began homicide vigils in Dayton, Ohio honoring all those killed by violence in the area.

 Sisters Jean Rene and Arlene volunteer at Brigid's Path, a home for mothers who struggle with addiction and their newborn babies.
 Local Sisters have also been instrumental in agencies like House of Bread and Homefull that combat poverty and help relieve hunger.